Historic Welby Days

-Welby Days is especially thankful to sponsors Petrocco Farms, Welby Gardens, Center Greenhouse and Domenico Farms.
+Welby Days is especially thankful to sponsors Petrocco Farms and Welby Gardens.
 The addition of their fabulous produce, flowers and shrubs promotes local Welby farm business’, highlights this neighborhoods agricultural roots and makes Welby Days a huge success.

 Originally posted Wednesday, July 24, 2013 by

 When the aroma of sausage sandwiches, pizza frittas, Mexican food and roasted corn permeates the air around Welby, residents will know without looking on their calendars that it’s time for Assumption Catholic Church’s annual Bazaar.

 Assumption of the Blessed Virgin Mary Catholic Church in Welby will hold its bazaar 6-10 p.m.
 Friday, July 26, and Saturday, July 27; and 4-9 p.m.
 Sunday, July 28, at the church, 2361 E. 78th Ave.

 “The parishioners at Assumption Church have been putting on a bazaar for 96 years now, so they know a thing or two about how to do it right,” said Chris Frank, a fourth-generation parishioner.
 “Though it is called a bazaar because of the many booths with games, raffles and food, many of the old timers still call it a feast, which comes from the Italian ‘festa’ or holiday.”

 The church began more than 100 years ago as a small parish for the farmers of the area, and the bazaar was originally held in November when the parishioners had finished the farming season, Frank said.